 Oracle RAC requires setting up virtual IPs to manage failover.
 This field informs Delphix which IP addresses to use when a failure is detected.
 Click the + to add another virtual IP domain and IP address.
 For more details view Overview of Virtual IP Addresses.

-The listener is used to connect incoming client requests to the database.
+The listener used to connect incoming client requests to the database.
 See Adding a Listener to an Oracle Environment for more information.

-An Oracle TNS name resolves to an address or address list of Oracle Net remote listeners.
+An Oracle TNS name that resolves to an address or address list of Oracle Net remote listeners.
 This is the Oracle initialization parameter REMOTE_LISTENER, which must be the same on all RAC cluster instances.
 Click the + to add a remote listener.

 Single Client Access Name is used to allow clients to access cluster databases.